How Do I Find Out About Contract Opportunities?

 Yes.
 Each SPD is configured to suit the requirements of that individual procurement exercise.
 Therefore, suppliers will be expected to submit an individual SPD response that relates to those particular questions and requirements each time they bid.

-Where the procurement officer uses the online PCS module or PCS-Tender, suppliers will be able to store and reuse their answers to the SPD standard questions.
+Where the buyer uses the online PCS module or PCS-Tender, suppliers will be able to store and reuse their answers to the SPD's standard questions.

 Do I Need to Answer Every Question in the SPD?

 Yes.
 The questions included in an SPD have been deemed relevant to the particular procurement exercise.
-As a result the procurement officer will be assessing all bidders responses based on these questions.
+As a result the buyer will be assessing all bidders responses based on these questions.

 I Don't Understand Some of the SPD Questions.
 What Do I Do?

-Check the Contract Notice and any other tender documents you may have been provided from the procurement officer to confirm if any additional information there covers your question.
+Check the Contract Notice and any other tender documents you may have been provided from the buyer to confirm if any additional information there covers your question.

 However never assume what a question is asking: an incorrect response could make the difference between your bid proceeding or not.
 If you are unsure, raise a clarification via the PCS post-box (or PCS-T postbox), within the timelines the procurement officer has publishing for raising clarifications.